If you struggle with social anxiety, these 10 signs indicate that it could be something more and you might be on the autism spectrum.

 9. Failing to understand humor.

 I struggled to understand humor when I was younger.
 I would laugh along as a means of fitting in socially, regardless of whether or not I understood the joke.
-I also didn’t understand why people were laughing at something I said which wasn’t intended to be funny.
+I also didn’t understand why people were laughing at something I said that wasn’t intended to be funny.

 10. Masking my autistic traits.